Laugarvatn

 Laugarvatn ([ˈlœyːɣarˌvahtn̥]) is the name of a lake and a small town in the south of Iceland.
 The lake is smaller than the neighbouring Apavatn.

 Tourism

 Laugarvatn lies within the Golden Circle, a popular tourist route, and acts as a staging post.
-The town has a population of about 200, and lies predominantly along the west side of the lake.
+The town had a population of about 200 in 2010, and lies predominantly along the west side of the lake.
 The lake contains geothermal springs under its surface, making it a popular swimming spot with some warm patches along the shoreline year-round.

 Education

 Menntaskólinn að Laugarvatni (ML), a boarding gymnasium with approximately 200 students, is located in the town.
 Iceland University of Education's division of Sport and Physical Education was also located here.